cgcardona/sf_activities_list/README.md

 I figured the best way to handle this would be to outsource it as well as create a github repo so that anyone can improve the list.
-So if you know of something cool and don't see it on here please add it or if you see something wrong fix it.
+So if you know of something cool and don't see it on here please add it or if you see something wrong fix it (and don't forget to add yourself to the contributors list).

 ## Technology